New York, New York!

 Mike and Paula

 The boys (minus baby Isaac) with this character (a storm trooper?
 I should probably know what it is) made entirely out of legos.
+The girls with a Lego Hulk.

 Mike with the biggest Rice Krispies treat I had ever seen.